saurfang/spark-knn/README.md

 k-NN can be used for both classification and regression, which are exposed using the new [Spark ML](http://spark.apache.org/docs/latest/ml-guide.html)
 API based on DataFrame.
 Both models accept a weight column so predictions can be optionally weighted.

-Furthermore, KNN itself is also exposed for advanced usage which returns arbitrary columns associated with found neighbors.
-For example, this can power clustering use case described in the reference Google paper.

-When the model is trained, data points are repartitioned and within each partition a search tree is built to support efficient querying.
-When model is used in prediction, the prediction vectors are repartitioned, searched, collected and joined back to the search DataFrame.
-Assuming the training set is much larger, subsequent prediction can be much quicker than training.
-Overall the algorithm displays a `O(m log n)` runtime much better than the naive `O(m n)` runtime (for n training points, m prediction points and k = 1).
-See [benchmark](#benchmark) section for more details.

-The number of neighbors can be set before and after training.
-Other parameters must be set before training and they control the number of partitions and trade of between accuracy and efficiency of individual search tree.
-Please refer to Scala doc for more information.

 ### KNNClassifier

 ```scala